Sega Sammy Holdings: Sammy Corporation

 Sammy Corporation was founded on November 1, 1975, as Sammy Industry Co., Ltd. by Japanese business magnate, Hajime Satomi.
 It was formed from Satomi Corporation's manufacturing and marketing divisions for amusement arcade machines.
 In the 1980s, Sammy marketed and sold Pachislot machines, and in the 1990s, Sammy expanded their portfolio by marketing and selling Pachinko machines.
 These two business ventures have been the primary pillar of Sammy Corporations revenue.
 During 1997, Sammy Industry Co., Ltd. changed its name to Sammy Corporation.
 By 2000, Sammy Corporation was listed in the Tokyo Stock Exchange's 1st section, indicating it as a "large company".
 Outside of Pachinko and Pachislot industry, Sammy Corporation was also involved in the video game industry as a publisher for fighting games such as the Guilty Gear series (developed by Arc System Works), The Rumble Fish series (developed by Dimps) and Survival Arts.

-Later years
+History

+Formation

+In February 2003, Sega and Sammy announced their intentions to merge.
+Sammy president Hajime Satomi would head the new company.
+However, this deal ultimately fell apart.
+In the year following, Sammy purchased 22.4% of Sega, forced out several Sega executives, and installed Satomi as chairman.
+By May 2004, the two companies announced a new merger, though this was essentially a takeover of Sega by Sammy.
+Sega president Hisao Oguchi was named vice president of the new company.

-According to the first Sega Sammy Annual Report, the merger of the two companies happened due to the companies facing difficulties.
+According to the first Sega Sammy Annual Report, the merger happened due to the companies facing financial difficulties.
 According to chairman Hajime Satomi, Sega had been in the red for nearly 10 years and lacked a clear financial base.
 Sammy, on the other hand, feared stagnation and overreliance of its highly profitable pachislot and pachinko machine business, and wanted to diversify its business in new fields, using Sega's broader range of involvement in different entertainment fields.

+Beginning of operations

+In 2005, Sega Europe acquired British studio The Creative Assembly.
+That same year, Sega Sammy acquired 50.2% voting shares of animation studio and entertainment company TMS Entertainment, converting the company into a consolidated subsidiary.
+Sega Sammy previously held a minority stake in TMS, which was inherited from Sega.
+In 2006, Sega Europe purchased Sports Interactive.

+On December 22, 2010, Sega Sammy Holdings acquired the remaining outstanding shares of TMS Entertainment, Sammy NetWorks, and Sega Toys, thus making all three companies, wholly owned subsidiaries of Sega Sammy Holdings.
+In April 2017, Marza Animation Planet, Sega's CGI animation studio, was restructured into TMS Entertainment.

 Together, as the Sega Sammy group, the company has grown and acquired and founded multiple companies.

+Restructuring

 Until 2015, the group was structured in four areas: